 You may need to prompt players to remind them of their faction goals before you start the game.
 Don’t forget to track who achieves their faction missions so you can score them at the end of the session.

 If characters pick up diseases etc in the adventure then be aware that players may want to buy curative magic afterwards.
 The restorative spells that are available are listed in the “Roleplaying Guild Guide”.
-Some characters can earn a few gold pieces at the end of a game by performing a skill on a dice roll for their "day job".
+Some characters can earn a few gold pieces or credits at the end of a game by performing a skill on a dice roll for their "day job".
 The "Guide" has a chart of rewards.

 At the end of the session you need to fill in the XP, Prestige Award and Gold award on the Pathfinder Chronicle for each player.
 Cross out any levels of treasure they aren’t entitled to.
 Then pass them back so they can fill out the rest and choose items to purchase.
 Then get it back and do a quick check for errors and sign it off.

 Finally, you will need to fill out a very, very short report so the convention organiser can report the results of the game for that character.
-This only requires their Character Name and Pathfinder Number; and tick boxes for Mission completed successfully; Prestige Award; Faction; Died.
+This only requires their Character Name and Pathfinder Number; and tick boxes for Mission completed successfully; Prestige Points; Faction; Died.
 Easy!
 Some smart GMs fill in the event name and number, their own name and number before the Convention.
-They pass the sheet around before the game to get players to fill in their own details leaving you to just complete the PAs and Died.
+They pass the sheet around before the game to get players to fill in their own details leaving you to just complete the PPs and Died.